genepattern/tfsites.AnnotateAndVisualizeInSilicoSNVAnalysis/docs/v3/index.md

 ## Introduction

-`AnnotateAndVisualizeInSilicoSnvs` reports the effects of all possible in silico single-nucleotide variants (SNVs) in a given sequence, for one transcription factor.
+`FindTfSitesAlteredBySequenceVariation` reports the effects of all possible in silico single-nucleotide variants (SNVs) in a given sequence, for one transcription factor.
 Possible SNV effects include increasing (or optimizing) the affinity/score of a binding site, decreasing the affinity/score of a binding site, deleting a binding site, or creating a binding site.

 ## Methodology